 Here’s your chance to cash in on some experience-based tips from some of our Red Egg Marketing designers and web developers.
 Take note of these tips and see where they can fit into your real estate landing pages.

-Include a contact form.
+Include a contact form on your real estate landing pages.
 This is the most important part of the page.
 Without leads, what’s the point?
 Avoid asking for unnecessary information as it will take more time and can turn people off.

 Feature reviews or testimonials to increase trust.
 They act as “social proof.”
 This may be difficult with a new build, but you can gather testimonials from existing properties or industry partners to fill the gap.

 Establish your brand’s credibility by displaying trust symbols.
 These can be awards and accolades, honors, or any other credentials your website or brand have.

 Incorporate promotions when applicable.
 If you have lease-signing deals in rotation, feature those!
 These are calls to action and they instill a sense of urgency in your users.